g-a-c/g-a-c.github.io/content/projects/creations/_index.md

 \-->

-<p>A collection of projects authored by Gavin, and likely shared out with the community as an open source project.</p>
+A collection of projects authored by me, and likely shared out with the community as an open source project.